hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/064_the_freedom_of_the_soul.md

 superstitions?
 I will give ten thousand lives, if twenty of them will give up their superstition.
 Not only in this country, but in the land of its very birth, if you tell people this truth, they are frightened.
-They say, "This idea is for Sannyâsins who give up the world and live in forests; for them it is all right.
+They say, "This idea is for Sannyāsins who give up the world and live in forests; for them it is all right.
 But for us poor householders, we must all have some sort of fear, we must have ceremonies," and so on.